ademayari/relational-databases-and-datawarehousing/SQL_Review_Corona.md

 | Oceania       | 78,4352067462026        |
 | South America | 76,033448358465         |

-## Give the country with the highest number of Corona deaths
+## 5. Give the country with the highest number of Corona deaths.

 ```sql
 SELECT country, SUM(new_deaths) AS TotalDeaths